 Hydro's score of 52 is higher than 98% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Norsk Hydro ASA reported total carbon emissions of approximately 28,300,000,000 kg CO2e.
-This includes Scope 1 emissions of about 6,360,000,000 kg CO2e, Scope 2 emissions of approximately 6,610,000,000 kg CO2e (market-based), and Scope 3 emissions of around 15,350,000,000 kg CO2e.
-The company has set ambitious targets to reduce its greenhouse gas emissions, aiming for a 10% reduction by 2025 and a 30% reduction by 2030, both based on a 2018 baseline.
+This includes 6,360,000,000 kg CO2e from Scope 1 emissions, 6,610,000,000 kg CO2e from Scope 2 emissions (market-based), and 15,350,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious targets to reduce its greenhouse gas emissions, aiming for a 10% reduction by 2025 and a 30% reduction by 2030, using 2018 as the baseline year.
 These targets apply to both Scope 1 and Scope 2 emissions.
 Hydro's long-term commitment includes achieving net-zero emissions across all scopes by 2050 or earlier.
-The company is actively working towards this goal by implementing various reduction initiatives, including a roadmap to significantly lower its direct and indirect emissions.
-Notably, Hydro aims to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
-The emissions data and climate commitments are sourced directly from Norsk Hydro ASA, with no data cascaded from a parent or related organization.
+The company is actively working towards this goal by implementing various reduction initiatives, including a roadmap to significantly decrease its direct and indirect emissions.
+Notably, Hydro aims to reduce its Scope 1 emissions to near zero by 2025 and has established a clear strategy to meet these targets.
+The emissions data and reduction targets are sourced directly from Norsk Hydro ASA, reflecting the company's commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents